inveniosoftware/invenio-rdm-migrator/README.rst

 - You will need to create a small python script putting together the different blocks of the ETL.
-You can find an eample at `my-site/site/my_site/migrator/__main__.py`.
+You can find an example at `my-site/site/my_site/migrator/__main__.py`.

 .. code-block:: python

     from invenio_rdm_migrator.streams import StreamDefinition
-    from invenio_rdm_migrator.streams.records import RDMRecordCopyLoad
+    from invenio_rdm_migrator.streams.records.load import RDMRecordCopyLoad

     if __name__ == "__main__":
         RecordStreamDefinition = StreamDefinition(